MattJones-Cloudticity/policies/source/sections/07-systems_access_policy.md

 ## 7.2 Access Establishment and Modification

 1. Requests for access to the Cloudticity Oxygen managed services platform systems and applications are made during the employee onboarding process or formally using the following process:
-   1. The Cloudticity workforce member, or their manager, initiates the access request by creating a task in the Teamwork project: Compliance Review Activity (CRA).
+   1. The Cloudticity workforce member, or their manager, initiates the access request by creating a task in the Teamwork project "Cloudticity - Compliance".
       * User identities must be verified prior to granting access to new accounts.
       * Identity verification must be done in person where possible; for remote employees, identities must be verified over the phone.
       * For new accounts, the method used to verify the user's identity must be recorded on the task.